Research Areas

 Therapeutic Development

 Our laboratory focuses on the clinical translation of bioengineered therapies and diagnostic devices.
-We have multiple preclinical models with high translational relevance for a variety of dermatologic diseases.
-We are also dedicated to an understanding of Chemistry, Manufacturing, and Controls (CMC) processes and Good Manufacturing Practices (GMP), facilitating the progression of our technology into the dermatology clinic.
-We also investigate how therapeutics are metabolized in the skin locally and systemically, and probe local and systemic toxicities from controlled delivery systems.
+We rigorously test our technology in multiple preclinical models with high translational relevance for a variety of dermatologic diseases.
+In parallel, we focus on Chemistry, Manufacturing, and Controls (CMC) and Good Manufacturing Practices (GMP) to streamline the path from bench to clinic.
+Our research also explores how therapeutics are metabolized within the skin and systemically, as well as the local and systemic toxicities that can arise from controlled delivery systems.

 -